 A good option for those who don’t need help with marketing or billing

 Calculating disk space requirements is a challenge for every hosting reseller.
 Many plans allocate less than 1GB per user, but will that really be enough, and what happens if you need more?

 Tsohost's Reseller Hosting plan aims to help you sleep easier by providing unlimited storage and bandwidth for up to 100 sites.
-That's not bad for only £40.78 ($57) a month.
+That's not bad for only $57 (£40.78) a month (VAT included).

 Unsurprisingly, there's a small catch: your customer's 100 sites are limited to a total of 1,000,000 page views per month, or an average of 10,000 each.
 We suspect that's less likely to be an issue than disk space, as most personal and small business sites won't get close to this limit, but it's something to bear in mind.

 The plan doesn't come with a WHCMS licence, or any other assistance with billing, marketing or support.
 The company bills you for the reseller plan, and it's your responsibility to bill your own customers.

 If that's not an issue for you, Tsohost does offer some compensations.
 The core service is a decent one, including Let's Encrypt SSL support for all your customers, daily backups – not something you always see with reseller accounts – and a single free domain name for your own business, if you need it.

 Tsohost also allows customizing your client control panel with your own branding, and even supports custom nameservers to hide any trace of the Tsohost name.